danielabar/es6-pluralsight/README.md

 Generator functions _suspend_ execution when they yield, then _resume_ later when caller tries to get next value.

+Iterators and generators support building functions that _compose_ together. i.e. functions that take in other functions as arguments.

+Generator function exhibits _lazy evaluation_, which is very useful for functional programming.
+For example, to filter a collection...

 ## Asynchronous Development